CelineHo03/TikTok-project-lab/README.md

 I will build 6 classification models.
 All models were used to predict on a held-out validation dataset, and final model selection was determined by the model with the best recall score.
 The final model was then used to score a test dataset to estimate future performance.

-* **Modeling design and target variable**

-The data dictionary shows that there is a column called claim_status.
-This is a binary value that indicates whether a video is a claim or an opinion.
-This will be the target variable.
-In other words, for each video, the model should predict whether the video is a claim or an opinion.

-This is a classification task because the model is predicting a binary class.

 * **Select an evaluation metric**